ThePalaceProject/web-patron/README.md

 ### From the command line

-This command will download the image from NYPL's Docker Hub repo, and then run it with the `CONFIG_FILE` option (using a file named `cm_libraries.txt`) and the name `patronweb`.
-If you would like to run your locally built image, substitute `nypl/patron-web` with the tag of the image you built previously (just `patronweb` in the example above).
+This command will download the image from The Palace Project's Docker Hub repo, and then run it with the `CONFIG_FILE` option (using a file named `cm_libraries.txt`) and the name `webpatron`.
+If you would like to run your locally built image, substitute `thepalaceproject/web-patron` with the tag of the image you built previously (just `webpatron` in the example above).

 ```
-docker run -d --name patronweb -p 3000:3000\\
+docker run -d --name webpatron -p 3000:3000\\
   --restart=unless-stopped \\
   -e "CONFIG_FILE=/config_volume/config.yml" \\
   -v $PATH_TO_LOCAL_VOLUME:/config_volume \\
-  nypl/patronweb
+  thepalaceproject/web-patron

 ```